Medical School Rankings

 Medical schools.
 They often rely heavily on private donations to finance expansion and education.
 Getting onto a listing of Top 10 medical schools is a big deal.
 And if you've ever seen a cheerleading session given by the president of a Top 10 medical school, you know how much weight they give these rankings.
 It matters.

 Medical students.
 When you apply for residencies, where you're coming from makes a tremendous difference.
 If your school has been hanging around the top of the ranking list, you'll likely be a residency program favorite.

 Your mother.
-There is not a single person on the planet who will be happier than your mom when she can say, "Yes, you remember my little Katie?
+There is not a single person on the planet who will be happier than your mom when she can say, "Yes, you remember my little punkin?
 Well, she's in the best medical school in the country."